hakanensari/vacuum/README.md

 Amazon limits calls to a venue to one per second per IP address.

-If your server has multiple local interfaces, use them simultaneously like so:
+If your server has multiple local interfaces, route your requests like so:

     your_ips.each do |ip|
       Thread.new do